pnnl/tesp/install/MacOSX/MacOSX_build.rst

 The Mac OS X build procedure is very similar to that for Linux, and should be executed from the Terminal.
 For consistency among platforms, this procedure uses gcc rather than clang.
+It's also assumed that Homebrew has been installed.

+It may also be necessary to disable system integrity protection (SIP), in order to modify contents under */usr*.
+Workarounds to set the *LD_LIBRARY_PATH* and *DYLD_LIBRARY_PATH* environment variables have not been tested successfully.

 When you finish the build, try :ref:`RunExamples`.